Shynixn/MCCoroutine/docs/wiki/docs/caching.md

 }
 ````

-### 4. Adding auto save of cache
+## Background Repeating Tasks

-It is possible to add a new suspendable repeatable background task to save the cached data every 10 minutes.
+After introducing a cache, we can implement a new suspendable background task to save the cached data every 10 minutes.

 ````kotlin
 import com.github.shynixn.mccoroutine.launch